MissKittin/php-js-css-web-toolkit/components/middleware_form/README.md

 ```

 ## Portability
-Create a directory `./components/login/lib`
+Create a `./lib` directory
 and copy the required libraries to this directory.
+Libraries in this directory have priority over `../../lib`.